peakera/simple-site/about.md

 permalink: /about/
 ---

 There are all kinds of things to learn.
+Even more.

 ![Penguins on a rock.](https://www.brynmawr.edu/sites/default/files/styles/article_main/public/Punta%20Tombo%20003.jpg?itok=7S7OCzI4)